Learning unitaries with quantum statistical queries: Introduction

-This question is motivated by near-term implementations of quantum algorithms, which involve several sources of noise and severely limited entangling capacity \cite{preskill2018quantum}.
-To this end, we adopt the model of \emph{quantum statistical queries} (QSQs), previously introduced in \cite{arunachalam2020quantum, arunachalam2023role} as an extension of the (classical) statistical query model \cite{SQLearning}.
-In the QSQ model, we consider a learner without quantum memory that can only access noisy estimates of the expected values of chosen observables on an unknown initial state.
-Interestingly, several concept classes such as parities, juntas function, and DNF formulae are efficiently learnable in the QSQ model, whereas the classical statistical query model necessitates an exponentially larger number of samples.
+This question is motivated by near-term implementations of quantum algorithms, which are constrained by several sources of noise and severely limited entangling capacity~\cite{preskill2018quantum}.
+To address this, we adopt the model of \emph{quantum statistical queries} (QSQs), introduced in Ref.~\cite{arunachalam2020quantum} as a quantum analogue of the classical statistical query model~\cite{kearns1998efficient}.
+In the QSQ model, a learner without quantum memory can only access noisy estimates of the expected values of chosen observables on an unknown initial state.
+As noted in Ref.~\cite{arunachalam2023on}, this is essentially equivalent to performing noisy separable binary measurements.

+The study of {classical} statistical query learning is primarily motivated by the need for noise tolerance in machine learning and data analysis.
+Likewise, in near-term quantum computing, various noise sources -- such as shot noise in measurements and hardware imperfections -- affect different stages of computation, highlighting the need for a quantum counterpart to classical statistical queries.
+Current implementations of quantum algorithms are further constrained by the absence of key features like complex entangling unitaries and the ability to perform measurements on multiple quantum states simultaneously to extract joint statistics.
+The quantum statistical query model, proposed by \citet{arunachalam2020quantum}, addresses both of these limitations.

+Interestingly, several concept classes such as parities, juntas, and DNF formulae are efficiently learnable in the QSQ model, whereas the classical statistical query model necessitates an exponentially larger number of queries~\cite{arunachalam2020quantum}.
 Despite these positive results, resorting to quantum statistical queries can be considerably limiting for some tasks.
-In particular, the authors of \cite{arunachalam2023role} have established an exponential gap between QSQ learning and learning with quantum examples in the presence of classification noise.
-Quantum statistical queries have also found practical applications in classical verification of quantum learning, as detailed in \cite{caro2023classical}.
-Furthermore, they have been employed in the analysis of quantum error mitigation models \cite{em, arunachalam2023role} and quantum neural networks \cite{Du_2021}.
-Alternative variations of quantum statistical queries have also been explored in \cite{hinsche2023one, gollakota2022hardness, nietner2023average}.
-Moreover, the connection between quantum statistical queries and quantum differential privacy was investigated in \cite{arunachalam2020quantum}, and an equivalence between quantum statistical query learning and quantum local differential privacy \cite{angrisani2022quantum} .
+In particular, the authors of~\cite{arunachalam2023on} have established an exponential gap between QSQ learning and learning with quantum examples in the presence of classification noise. {